vkatakam/searchAPI/README.md

-# stringProblem
+# searchAPI

+*    Write a test plan for the documented [iTunes Search API](https://github.com/iappsqainterview/searchAPI/blob/master/API.md)

-Define a Java class to solve this problem:<br>
+*    Write Java automation that will make requests to this API:<br>
-Given a String and a Character, remove all instances of the Character in the String

-Solve this two ways:<br>
-1. Iterate through the String, one character at a time<br>
-2. Find a method in the String class that can solve this in one line<br>

-Write methods for each solution.

-Afterwards, write a TestNG or JUnit class for each solution which tests these methods.<br>
-Include both positive and negative cases for validations.
+     Include TestNG or JUnit classes with validations for the documented functional test cases